niftools/blender_niftools_addon/docs/user/features/geometry/geometry.rst

 #.
 Give the Object an appropriate name.

   - In the **Object Tab**
-  - Generic names are automatically generated, unique names helps distingush objects,
+  - Generic names are automatically generated, unique names help distinguish objects,

 ..
 Notes: